SVEENASHARMA/PythonProject/README.md

   HYPOTHESIS:

-  Social events will align with YouTube Trends - quarantine challenges/vlogs, music video releases, new video games etc.
+  - Societal events will align with YouTube Trends (ex. quarantine challenges/vlogs, new music video releases, video games etc.)
-  If viewer count increases, reaction will increase as well.
+  - If viewer count increases, viewer reactions will increase as well.
+This includes number of likes and dislikes as well as number of comments.
-  We believe youtube viewing will increase in 2020 due to the pandemic compared to 2019.
+  - Compared to 2019, YouTube viewing will increase in 2020 due to the pandemic.
-  The lockdown will not affect the viewer trends because categories remain consistant regardless of social circumstances.
+  - The lockdown will not affect the viewer trends because trends will remain consistant regardless social circumstances.

   This repository consists of analysis performed on various YouTube datasets and includes observable trends.
 The data includes the Top US Trending Videos from Kaggle for August to November of 2020.
 It also includes three datasets from YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
 This repository includes trend analysis on user behavior, video statistics, channel statistics, and category statisics from 2019 and 2020.
 It also provides insights during the strict Covid Lockdown in the US from March to June 2020.